quirkyquixote/zebu2/doc/apidoc.rst

    Implemented as a macro that appends :func:`zz_arg_list_end()` to the element list and calls the actual function.

+   Returns the number of elements read from :data:`a`, that can be less than the number of requested elements if there are not enough elements in the list, in which case, the value of the unassigned return locations after the call is undefined.

 .. function:: struct zz_ast* zz_index(struct zz_ast* a, int i)

    Return :data:`i`-th element of the list whose handler is :data:`a`.